Essers-Web/portfolioMaasEssers/README.md

 Start the development server npm run dev and open the given link in your terminal

-(Some projects require components to be placed in App.vue to ensure the correct components run, so change that if necessary.)
+(Some projects require components to be placed in App.vue to ensure the correct components run, so change that if necessary)